abnermtj/Cheruton/GodotNotes.md

                                       // a tree of nodes itself
         add_child(node); // add_child is a method from this node itself
 ```
-Remember to execute all steps above. after loading, we don't have
+Remember to execute all steps above. after loading, we don't have<br/>
-to load a gain for another instance, we only load once for as
+to load a gain for another instance, we only load once for as     <br/>
-many instances as we want
+many instances as we want                                         <br/>

 Declaring scripts as a class:
 ```sh
 # Declare the class name here
 class_name ScriptName, "res://path/to/optional/icon.svg"
 ```
-Now ScriptName is a valid node. now it can be instanced with
+Now ScriptName is a valid node. now it can be instanced with <br/>
 ScriptName.new() elsewhere